lanzhang128/disentanglement/README.md

 ### Evaluation

 ### Disentanglement Scores
 The disentanglement.py can be used directly to caculate disentanglement scores for representations of test set of synthetic datasets.
-In order to do this, you need to download the **"Dataset"** folder under this repo as-is.
+In order to do this, you need to download synthetic datasets using the link above and put them under **"Dataset"** folder like in this repository.

 Run:
 ```